Rikki Jai: Career

 Jai's 1988 debut single Sumintra told the tale of an Indo-Trinidadian woman from Debe who informed her boyfriend of her preference for soca over the music of Indian artist Lata Mangeshkar.
 Jai returned the following year with Pumping, then Bolo and Show Me Yuh Motion.
 His 1993 song Wine on a Bumsee signalled Jai's exit from the soca world, opting for the chutney soca arena, in which he continues to perform.

-Jai released Chutney Vibrations, a compilation with soca chutney rhythms and his re-reading of the Juma.
+Jai later released Chutney Vibrations, a compilation of his soca chutney songs.

-His most commercially successful release is Mor Tor featuring fellow Trinidadian soca star Machel Montano.
-In 2007 he released songs such as Aj Bhi Jeen and Bodi ke Dal, followed by Barman.
-Jai has won Chutney Soca Monarch a record-breaking six times.
-In 2011, he won his 6th title with the song White Oak and Water.
-Jai was also crowned for the 7th time when he teamed up with Ravi B.
+His biggest chutney soca hit is Mor Tor featuring soca star Machel Montano.
+While Barman and Scorpion Sting Me & Leh We Fete are also chutney soca hits of his.
+In 2011, he won his 6th Chutney Soca Monarch title, with the song White Oak and Water, walking away with TT$2 million in prize money.
+Jai was later crowned for the 7th said time after teaming up with Ravi B.

-In 2001, he tied for first place (with Bunji Garlin) for the "Young King" title and placed second in 2010's "Chutney Soca Monarch".
+In 2001, he tied for first place (with Bunji Garlin) for the "Young King" title.
+Jai is also a record breaking nine time Chutney Soca Monarch winner.

-He was crowned champion at the 2011 Chutney Soca Monarch, and walked away with TT$2 million in prize money.
+Accolades

+In 2012 he was bestowed with a Hummingbird Medal Gold, a national award of Trinidad and Tobago.
+On Tuesday 7, October 2023, Jai acquired an honorary doctorate in fine arts from the University of Trinidad and Tobago.

+Personal life

+Jai is the owner of Sheriff Street Restaurant and Lounge in Queens, New York.
+Married to wife Shelly, he's also the father of Aashish and Vaashish, their two sons.